Protecting Classifiers From Attacks: Protecting classifiers from attacks

-To sample from $p(x' | x, y_i)$, the ARA methodology helps us to model the Attacker decision problem when he has available an instance $x$ with label $y_i$.
-As we are not assuming common knowledge, we need to model our uncertainty about the Attacker elements.
-Assume that agent $A$ also aims at maximizing his expected utility when trying to confuse $C$.
-His utility function has the form $u_A (y_C ,y_i)$, when $C$ says $y_C$ and the actual label is $y_i$.
-He would choose the attack (feature modification) that maximizes his expected utility by making $C$ classify instances as most beneficial as possible to him.
-For this, assume that the utility that $A$ derives from $C$'s decision has the following structure:
+We still need a procedure to sample from $p(x' | x, y)$.
+Again, any attack model could be used here, but we employ a Bayesian decision theoretic framework to model the adversary's decision problem when he has available an instance $x$ with label $y$, employing the ARA methodology.
+Assume the attacker is an expected utility maximizer trying to fool $C$.
+His utility function has the form $u_A (y_C ,y)$, when the classifier says $y_C$ and the actual label is $y$.
+The attacker should choose the feature modification maximizing his expected utility by making $C$ classify instances as most beneficial as possible to him.
+With no loss of generality, assume the utility that $A$ derives from the classifier's decision has the structure

-This reflects that the Attacker just obtains benefit when he makes the defender classify a bad instance as if it was a good one.
+reflecting the fact that the attacker just obtains benefit when he makes the defender classify a bad instance as good.
+By transforming instance $x$ with label $ y \in \lbrace 1,\dots,l \rbrace$ into $x'$, the attacker would get an expected utility